marknorrapscm/serverless-media-portal/README.md

 > `npm install`

-...then, to deploy, simply run:
+...then, to deploy, run:

 > `npm run deploy`

-...this might take a few minutes, but once setup any future deploys will be quick; it is mainly the initial setup of the CloudFront instances that is time consuming.
+...this might take a few minutes but any future deploys will be quick; it is the initial setup of the CloudFront instances that is time consuming.

 ### 2.3 Update environment variables